aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.SecurePrivateAccess.md

 > Default: `PRIVATE_ISOLATED` subnets in VPC

-The subnet IDs of your deployed MSK Serverless cluster.
+The subnet IDs for your Zilla Plus deployment, network reachable to your MSK Serverless cluster.

 ```bash
 aws kafka list-clusters-v2 \